 The input to the fitting algorithm is the PSF size and an estimate of the PSF FWHM that is determined from the PSF size.
-Given this first estimate of the beamsize, a box width and height is calculated to be 10 x the estimated FWHM of the PSF around the central pixel.
-A 3-parameter least-squares fit is then performed to find the beam's major, minor and PA values inside that box, to minimize the sum-of-squares difference over all pixels in that 10xpsf sized box between the fitted model and the real PSF.
+Given this first estimate of the beamsize, a box width and height is calculated to be $10\times$ the estimated FWHM of the PSF around the central pixel.
+A 3-parameter least-squares fit is then performed to find the beam's major, minor and PA values inside that box, to minimize the sum-of-squares difference between the fitted model and the real PSF over all pixels in that box of $10\times$ the size of the PSF.
 So this includes values out to a few lobes.

-Using the full image to do the fit is too expensive - the factor of 10 PSF box is to make the fitting go fast.
-It doesn't change the fit much whether more is used.
+Using the full image to do the fit is too expensive - the factor of 10 is to make the fitting go fast.
+The fit is generally equal to a fit using a larger area.

-There's some added heuristical things when fits are very different from the initial estimated psf, it will recalculate the fitting box and refit.
+There are some added heuristical things when fits are very different from the initial estimated PSF: WSClean will iteratively recalculate the fitting box and refit.